 Keep in mind that a bulk of your visitors are browsing your site on mobile devices too.
 This means that you’re site should be clean and organized.
 Keep information to a minimum and use sub-headings, bullet lists and graphic elements so that visitors can digest this info in smaller chunks.

-Unless you’re relying on a third party payment gateway or shopping cart, then it’s your responsibility to frequently check to make sure that everything is working properly.
+Unless you’re relying on a third-party payment gateway or shopping cart, then it’s your responsibility to frequently check to make sure that everything is working properly.
 You won’t be able to make a sale or receive a payment if your cart or payment processor is busted. and your website is not successful.

-A lot of businesses send all their traffic to their website’s homepage, as opposed to relevant links that their customers actually want to land-on.
-This could be because service pages and other pages of the site are just an afterthought when designing a website.
-But, the fact of the matter is that the home page isn’t as important to general web traffic and the overall design.
+Many businesses send all their traffic to their website’s homepage, as opposed to relevant links that their customers want to land on.
+This could be because service and other site pages are just an afterthought when designing a website.
+But the fact is that the home page isn’t as important to general web traffic and the overall design.
 Without this, your website is not successful.

 Instead, start creating specific landing pages for the various types of potential customers you encounter and where they are in the sales funnel.